2015 Registration Information

 We Are The Champions!!!

-Congratulations to the players as all their hard work and dedication has paid off.
-Congratulations to the coaches as your tireless preparation and planning has paid off.
-Congratulations and thank you to the parents as your sacrifice and devotion has been noteworthy and has paid off.
-Congratulations and thank you to the cheerleaders for all your support throughout the entire season and especially at last nights snowy and cold championship games as your awesome cheerful spirit has paid off.
-And congratulations to the fans as your undying support has been appreciated and has paid off.
+Congratulations to the players as all their hard work and dedication has reaped it’s reward.
+Congratulations to the coaches as your tireless preparation and planning has been notable and commendable.
+Congratulations and thank you to the parents as your sacrifice and devotion has been noteworthy and rewarding.
+Congratulations and thank you to the cheerleaders for all your support throughout the entire season and especially throughout the cold post season games as your awesome cheerful spirit was well received and much valued.
+And congratulations to the fans as your undying support has been appreciated.

-What a great time to be a part of the High Point Midget Football organization!
+Another great year for the High Point Midget Football organization!

 Accepting Credit Cards